TristanAMurray/Project0/assignment.md

+* 20203-04-23

+  We've got board-printing working, and move-prompting working.

+  For next time, we want to print the moves that are on the board, which means having some kind of game-state data structure.

 * 3/23/2023
   Make the code display an actual tic-tac-toe board even when DEBUG is set to false.
   Same as assignment for 3/5/2023, because Florida happened :-).